grainpowder/semiparametric-lmm/README.md

 Unknown density and functional relationship can be estimated by adopting mixture of Dirichlet Process prior(DPM) and Gaussian Process prior(GP) respectively.

 This repository contains implementation of two types of semiparametric mixed effects model: Random Intercept model and Stochastic Frontier model.
 Random effect of each model is estimated by adopting DPM while each contains a variate whose relationship with response variable is nonlinear and therefore should be estimated by adopting GP prior.
-Especially, <b>every code is implemented using Variational inference, which will be shown to be 1,000~5,000 times faster compared to MCMC</b>, while maintaining similar level of accuracy.
+Especially, <b>every code is implemented using Variational inference, which is shown to be 1,000~5,000 times faster compared to MCMC</b>, while maintaining similar level of accuracy.
+For simplicity, result for Random Intercept model is only presented in this README.

 ## Random Intercept model